 - Action D.1.
 Continue to work with Metropolitan Planning Organizations and urban areas to include demand-side strategies in their plans. - Action D.2.
-Work with other state agencies to develop a transportation demand management program for state government.
+Work with other state agencies to develop a transportation demand management program for state government. - Action D.3.

-Action D.3.
 Support the implementation of rural ridesharing.

-MDT attempts to provide accommodations for any known disability that may interfere with a person participating in any service, program or activity of the Dept. Alternative accessible formats of this information will be provided upon request.
-For further information, call (406) 444-3423 TTY (800) 335-7592, or Montana Relay at 711 or by contacting the ADA coordinator at (406) 444-6331.
+The Montana Department of Transportation attempts to provide accommodations for any known disability that may interfere with a person participating in any service, program or activity of the Department.
+Alternative accessible formats of this information will be provided upon request.
+For further information, call (406)444-3423 or TTY (800)335-7592, or call the Montana Relay at 711.